How to Clean & Care for Your Bean Bag

-Our bean bags are hand-crafted in a variety of fabrics and colours, and due to this, you've got to be careful in how you clean and care for your bean bag.
+Our bean bags are hand-crafted in a variety of fabrics and colours, requiring different levels of cleaning and maintenance.
+As a result, you've got to be careful about how you clean and care for your bean bag.

 Do not machine wash or dry-clean the bean bag fabrics.

 The level of cleaning that your bean bag requires will depend largely on the material and colour that you choose.
 Our faux suede products, for example, are most suited to a brushing technique, using a suede eraser and metallic suede brush, before lifting any stubborn marks with a slightly damp terry cloth.

 For most of the other materials we supply, you’ll get the best results by spot cleaning your bean bag with a damp cloth and soapy water.
 Use light, circular motions for the spot cleaning process.
 Any more difficult patches can be cleaned by gently scrubbing with a moist, soft-bristled toothbrush, then wiping the moisture off with a dry cloth.

 Our real and faux leather bean bags should be cleaned as regularly as possible to prevent any buildup of dirt.
 For these products, try starting off with a damp cloth or wet wipe, then move on to use warm, soapy water if you find that any of the marks won’t budge.